Year 1 - Wagtails 2021

 Attached is a PowerPoint presentation that goes through what phonics is and how we teach it in Years R, 1 and 2.
 If you came to the phonics meeting last year you may recognise it!
 However, now your children are in Year 1 you may find it useful to refresh your knowledge and see what new things your children will be learning this year.

 Below are examples of the Phonics Screening Check that Year 1 will complete in June.

 What have we been doing this week?
 Find out in the 'Ask me about' (attached below).

-Our first Ask me About for the Summer Term will be uploaded by Friday 30th April.
-Our new homework grid for the first half of the Summer term is below.
+Our Ask Me Abouts are uploaded once every two weeks.
+Our new homework grid for the first half of the Autumn term is below.

 Reading to your child

 There are two aspects of reading: reading to your child and your child reading to you.